12 Elements of Irish Culture that We Can’t Get Enough of

 READ NEXT: Vegan in Dublin: The 8 Best Places to Eat and Drink

-Irish culture - Roads and Destinations, roadsanddestinations.com
+Irish culture - Roads and Destinations

-Red Doors and Colorful Houses
+7. Red Doors and Colorful Houses

 Brightly-colored houses and doors definitely look very pleasing.
 But dive deeper in Irish culture and you’ll discover what role they played in the past.

 For many years, Ireland was colonized by Britain.
-When Queen Victoria, also known as “famine queen” died, the Irish where ordered to paint their doors black in mourning.
+When Queen Victoria, also known as “famine queen” died, the Irish were ordered to paint their doors black in mourning.
 In rebellion, they painted the doors in the brightest shades.

-Another tale says that Irish women painted the doors of their houses in the vibrant colors, mostly red, so their drunk husbands wouldn’t mistake other homes for their own.
+Another tale says that Irish women painted the doors of their houses in vibrant colors, mostly red, so their drunk husbands wouldn’t mistake other homes for their own.

-Galway - Roads and Destinations, roadsanddestinations.com
+Irish culture - Roads and Destinations

 Brightly-painted buildings are an essential part of Irish culture

-Traditional Music – One of the Most Important Parts of Irish Culture
+8. Traditional Music – One of the Most Important Parts of Irish Culture

 Irish culture is unimaginable without its traditional music.
 These folk tunes have entertained their listeners for centuries.
 Originally, the traditional music kept passing on from generation to generation by listening and learning by ear.
 Even today students are encouraged to pick up the tunes by ear, although the use of formal notes and books is acceptable now.